 An in-depth study of human immunodeficiency virus (HIV): the basics (transmission, prevention, education); coping (psychosocial issues); helping (volunteerism, health/social services); and caring (critical issues, research).
 Only open to students currently enrolled as a TCNJ graduate student.

-HLED 653/Problems and Issues in Health and Safety Education

-Prerequisites: HLED 552 and 544

-The study of major trends and current problems/issues in wellness, health promotion, or safety education, both in the schools as well as within the community, including the aging population; health in the technological age; school-community cooperation in health programs; investigation of infectious and degenerative diseases; and all other specific topics germane to society's well-being.
+HLED 653/Problems and Issues in Health and Safety Education 3 cr.
+Prerequisites: HLED 552 and 544 The study of major trends and current problems/issues in wellness, health promotion, or safety education, both in the schools as well as within the community, including the aging population; health in the technological age; school-community cooperation in health programs; investigation of infectious and degenerative diseases; and all other specific topics germane to society's well-being.
 Identifies and compares the resources and clinics, hospitals, employment programs, and other referral agencies serving the health and safety of children or adults.
 Only open to students currently enrolled as a TCNJ graduate student.
 HLED 655/Sex Education and Family Living 3 cr.
-Prerequisite: HLED 552

-Individual study of personal and family living.
-Development of increased knowledge and competence in the use of such knowledge in teaching.
-Development of teaching materials, analysis of tests, and other resources.
-Only open to students currently enrolled as a TCNJ graduate student.

-HLED 700/Comprehensive Examination: Health Education

-Every candidate for a graduate degree must take a comprehensive examination that requires the candidate to synthesize and apply knowledge acquired throughout the program.
+Prerequisite: HLED 552 Individual study of personal and family living.
+Development of increased knowledge and competence in the use of such knowledge in Development of teaching materials, analysis of tests, and other resources.
+Only open to students currently enrolled as a TCNJ graduate HLED 700/Comprehensive Examination: Health Education Every candidate for a graduate degree must take a comprehensive examination that requires the candidate to synthesize and apply knowledge acquired throughout the program.
 See page 17 for comprehensive examination requirements.
 Only open to students currently enrolled as a TCNJ graduate student.
+HPED 597/Special Topics in Health, Physical Education, and Safety 1-6 cr.